Selyse Florent

 A Dance with Dragons

-Selyse arranges the wedding of Gerrick Kingsblood's three daughters to her Hand of the Queen, Ser Axell Florent, and her knights, Ser Brus Buckler and Ser Malegorn of Redpool.
+Selyse arranges the weddings of Gerrick Kingsblood's three daughters to Axell, Ser Brus Buckler, and Ser Malegorn of Redpool.
 She claims that Gerrick is the true King of the Wildlings, descended in an unbroken male line from Raymun Redbeard, a great King-Beyond-the-Wall.
-However, Tormund states Gerrick is descended from Raymun Redbeard's younger brother, not the king, and the kingship among the free folk is not hereditary.
-Selyse also wants Val to marry Ser Patrek of King's Mountain, but is rebuffed.[19]
+However, Tormund states Gerrick is descended from Raymun Redbeard's younger brother, the Red Raven, instead of the king, and that kingship among the free folk is not hereditary.
+Selyse also wants Val to marry Ser Patrek, but is rebuffed.[8]

 Quotes by Selyse